puhacinboris/cinema-room/README.md

 # cinema-room

 ### This project was a good opportunity to work with input and output in Kotlin.
-It also hepls with learnig lists, functions, loops, conditional statements, exeptions and as well as writing a clean code.
+It also helped with learnig lists, functions, loops, conditional statements, exeptions and as well as writing a clean code.
 ### Project prompts user to create cinema room by entering number of rows and seats.
 ### After that a menu will be shown to the user.
 There is three options.
 ### By entering 1 user can see how the seating arrangements in cinema look like.